What To Do

 What does “broody” mean and how do I recognize it?

-If your broody hen is sitting on a clutch of fertile eggs, and if you don’t mind having a few baby chicks added to your flock, you are more than welcome to leave her sitting on those eggs.
-She will incubate the eggs at just the perfect temperature and humidity for about 21 days, and then you’ll have some new chicks added to your flock!
+If your broody hen is sitting on a clutch of fertile eggs in her nesting box, and if you don’t mind having a few baby chicks to add to your flock, you are more than welcome to leave her sitting on those eggs – she will be a great mama!
+She will incubate the eggs at just the perfect temperature and humidity for about 21 days, and then you’ll have some new baby chicks added to your flock!

-If your hen has gone broody, and there’s no possibility of her hatching eggs, you will need to intervene and put an end to her broody behavior, otherwise known as “breaking up” her broodiness.
-Why you ask?
-Because a broody hen will continue brooding until she hears the little peeps of baby chicks.
+If your hen has gone broody, and there’s no possibility of her hatching eggs, you will need to stop her broody behavior, otherwise known as a “broody breaker”.
+Why should I?
+Because a broody hen will continue brooding until she hears the little peeps of baby chicks from her nest box.
 Otherwise, she will sit on eggs indefinitely.
-This can have a seriously negative impact on her health.
+This can have a seriously negative impact on the health of a mother hen.

 While a hen is broody and sitting on a nest, she will put all her energy in to sitting on eggs, and neglect herself in the process.
 She will only leave the nest to eat, drink, and relieve herself once or twice a day.
 She will become pale, lose sheen in her feathers, and lose weight.
-In hot weather, she can easily become dehydrated.
+In hot weather, when the nest boxes can become hot like an oven, she can easily become dehydrated.
 While she can keep this routine up for 21 days, it is hard on her.
 Allowing her to sit on eggs that will never hatch is not fair to her and not in anyone’s best interest.

 At the same time your hen is brooding, she will not lay any eggs, and she may inspire other hens to go broody as well.
 Broodiness begets broodiness.
 Before you know it, your whole flock could be on strike!

 As soon as you identify broody behavior, get to work on stopping it.
 The longer a hen is broody, the longer it takes her to snap out of it.
-There are many techniques out there for how to break up a broody, but many of them are ineffective or even inhumane.
-The best, easiest (for both of you!) course of action is to put her in a “broody breaker” pen.
+There are many techniques out there for how to broody break, but many of them are ineffective or even inhumane.
+The best, easiest course of action is to put her in a “broody breaker” pen.